 If you purchased a drawing tablet, you might want to consider buying a tablet glove as well.

 Especially if you are working on a bigger tablet or an expensive one, using an artist glove is crucial for keeping the active area clean and prevent any scratches.

 A tablet glove is similar to a regular glove but with three fingers cut off.
 A regular drawing glove only covers the ring and pinky finger.
 This allows your remaining three fingers that hold the pen to be free.

 Especially after working with the tablet for a long period of time your hand might get sweaty and stick to the surface of the tablet.
-You will probably be pressing the undo button quit often.
-With a tablet glove, this will no longer be a problem.
+You will probably be lead to many mistakes and you will end up pressing the undo button quite often.

 Keeping Your Tablet Clean